 - The review panel shall document the retrospective review in a record including at least the following key elements:

 - PD/PI or contact PD/PI if a multiple PD/PI model is used;

 - Name of the staff member or outside consultant with the FCOI;

 - Name of the entity with which the staff member or outside consultant has an FCOI;

 - Detailed methodology used for the retrospective review (e.g., methodology of the review process, composition of the review panel, documents reviewed);

 - Conclusions of the review.

-- If bias is found, the President is required to promptly notify the contact designated in the relevant contract, or grant document, and submit a mitigation report to that contact.
-The mitigation report must include, at a minimum, the key elements documented in the retrospective review above, a description of the impact of the bias on the research project, and Seven Bridges’ plan of action, or actions, taken to eliminate, or mitigate, the effect of the bias (e.g., impact on the research project; extent of harm done, including any qualitative and quantitative data to support any actual or future harm; analysis of whether the research project is salvageable).
+- If bias is found, the CEO is required to promptly notify the contact designated in the relevant contract, or grant document, and submit a mitigation report to that contact.
+The mitigation report must include, at a minimum, the key elements documented in the retrospective review above, a description of the impact of the bias on the research project, and Seven Bridges’ plan of action(s) taken to eliminate, or mitigate, the effect of the bias (e.g., impact on the research project; extent of harm done, including any qualitative and quantitative data to support any actual or future harm; analysis of whether the research project is salvageable).

-- Depending on the nature of the FCOI, the President may determine that additional interim measures are necessary with regard to the staff member or outside consultant’s participation in the PHS-funded research project between the date that the FCOI, the staff member, or outside consultant’s noncompliance is determined, and the completion of Seven Bridges’ retrospective review.
+- Depending on the nature of the FCOI, the CEO may determine that additional interim measures are necessary with regard to the staff member or outside consultant’s participation in the PHS-funded research project between the date that the FCOI, the staff member, or outside consultant’s noncompliance is determined, and the completion of Seven Bridges’ retrospective review.